youwen9h/academic-xiaohuzhang/content/post/2019_gd_iet/index.md

 # Set captions for image gallery.

 +++
-Our paper "Distributed Energy Management for Community Microgrids Considering Phase Balancing and Peak Shaving" is accepted by IET Generation, Transmission & Distribution.
+Our paper entitled "Distributed Energy Management for Community Microgrids Considering Phase Balancing and Peak Shaving" is accepted by IET Generation, Transmission & Distribution.
 A pre-print can be found at https://xiaohuzhang.netlify.com/publication/2019_GD_IET/IET_gd_2019.pdf.